Connecticut Lake Watch (Volunteer Lake Monitoring)

 When do volunteers monitor?

 Trained Connecticut Lake Watch volunteers are asked to monitor their designated lake site(s) weekly between April and October.
-(However, the goal is to capture data before the lake stratifies which can occur as early as March in some years.)
+However, the goal is to capture data before the lake stratifies which can occur as early as March in some years.
 Monitoring ideally will occur during mid-day.
-Some volunteers choose to continue to monitor Secchi depth during October through April, but this is not required.
-If it is of interest, volunteers can continue to use the Lake Observer tools to record ice out during the winter months.

 Do volunteers need to have previous experience monitoring lakes?

-Experienced monitors, particularly those who have a history of collaborating with CT DEEP, are eligible to complete an accelerated training that focuses primarily on the use of Lake Observer for data management purposes.
+Experienced monitors, particularly those who have a history of collaborating with CT DEEP, are eligible to complete an accelerated training that focuses primarily on data entry.

 What equipment is needed to participate?